chrisjmccormick/chrisjmccormick.github.io/_posts/2025-01-18-continuing-pre-training-on-raw-text.md

 Our relatively small training run seems to have been very successful in adapting the model to write in the style of the dataset!

-Some more specific (but not very important?) observations on the output:

-The generated output has some strong resemblances to the first sample in the dataset--both are:
-   * About a girl named Lily,
-   * Who finds an object,
-   * And interacts with her parents about it.

-However, sample number 5 is also about "Lily", so perhaps she's a common name in the dataset.

-The generated example does seem to follow the theme of there being some type of lesson learned, but doesn't end on quite as positive of a note.

-**TODOs and Further Research**

-1. What if, after training, we try something not story related?
-    * Feed it a math problem to complete,
-    * or the first few lines of some python code?
-    * Or maybe some medical or legal text--can it still write with a more sophisticated vocabulary?
+It seems like a pretty simple objective, though, so it'd be interesting to try this on something that feels more challenging?

 ---

-## S6.
-Unsloth Conclusion
+## S8.
+Unsloth

-And we're done!
+(Below are the Unsloth promotions from the original Notebook--wanted to make sure I preserved these.)

+_Unsloth Discord_

 If you have any questions on Unsloth, we have a [Discord](https://discord.gg/u54VK8m8tk) channel!
 If you find any bugs or want to keep updated with the latest LLM stuff, or need help, join projects etc, feel free to join our Discord!

-Some other links:
+_Additional Unsloth Notebooks_

 1. Zephyr DPO 2x faster [free Colab](https://colab.research.google.com/drive/15vttTpzzVXv_tJwEk-hIcQ0S9FcEWvwP?usp=sharing)
 2. Llama 7b 2x faster [free Colab](https://colab.research.google.com/drive/1lBzz5KeZJKXjvivbYvmGarix9Ao6Wxe5?usp=sharing)
 3. TinyLlama 4x faster full Alpaca 52K in 1 hour [free Colab](https://colab.research.google.com/drive/1AZghoNBQaMDgWJpi4RbffGM1h6raLUj9?usp=sharing)